kliarist/animals/README.md

 ### Diesel migrations
 To add a new migration please use `diesel migration generate <migration_name>`.

-To run migrations use `diesel migration run`.
+To run migrations manually use `diesel migration run`.

 To rollback migrations use `diesel migration redo`.

+The migrations are run automatically on application startup.

+### Dockerize
+To build the docker image use `docker build -t animals-api .`.

 ### Goals for this project
 - [x] CRUD requests